ahmedanwar123/ahmedanwar123/README.md

 <h2 align="left">Hi 👋!
-My name is Ahmed Anwar and I'm a an CSE undergrade at E-JUST, from Egypt, Alexandria</h2>
+My name is Ahmed Anwar and I'm a CSE undergrade at E-JUST, from Egypt, Alexandria</h2>

 ###